 Over the years more and more anglers are catching on to the effectiveness of using inline spinners when trolling for salmon.
 Unlike the cast and retrieve style spinners used by bank anglers for centuries trolling spinners require the use of weight or a diver to get the spinner down to the desired depth.
 They’re also designed to work effectively when trailed behind a flasher.
 This requires a lighter spinner with a spinner blade the rotates consistently at slow or varying speeds.
-Among the most effective blades for exactly that, are the Colorado blade and the Cascade blade which is what we at Stone Cold Beads use on our Dirty Troll and Dirty Troll Elite lines of Trolling Spinners.
+Among the most effective blades for exactly that, are the Colorado blade and the Cascade blade which is what we at Stone Cold Beads use on our Dirty Troll and Dirty Troll Elite lines of trolling spinners.

-Example of a basic trolling spinner setup for our Dirty Troll Elite
+Example of another basic trolling spinner setup

 Here’s a common salmon trolling set up that incorporates a diver in front of a flasher and a trolling spinner trailing behind.
 This setup is not only effective for catching salmon but works great for trout and steelhead as well.